dvcrn/chatgpt-ui/README.md

 ## Features

+- "Scenarios" for repetitive tasks you find yourself doing a lot
 - Use your own OpenAI API key
 - Google OAuth authentication
 - Restrict access to certain email domains